thoughtram/blog/_posts/2017-11-20-custom-overlays-with-angulars-cdk.md

 From the `MatDialog` we know that when we open an overlay we must specify a component type that is then created dynamically at runtime.
 This means it is not created by using the component tags inside an HTML template.
 Also, we know that whenever a component is created at runtime, we **must add it to our application module's `entryComponents`**.

-Let's do that and add the `FilePreviewOverlayComponent` to the arry of `entryComponents`.
+Let's do that and add the `FilePreviewOverlayComponent` to the array of `entryComponents`.
 In addition, we need to add the `OverlayModule` to the `imports` list of the root `AppModule`:

 {% highlight js %}
 {% raw %}